 Ever since I was a young person, I have been drawn to what I now call “life beneath the surface.”
 I was curious to understand my own emotional and psychological world, and could sense this world and its deep stirrings in others.
-I was introspective, even as a child, and curious about the inner life of others, especially those lives that were somehow touched by hardship.
+I was introspective, even as a child, and drawn to the the inner life of others, especially those lives that were somehow touched by hardship.

-While informed by the wisdom of many mentors and teachers, I am most grateful to my clients for teaching me about the profound reparation that purposeful human connection can provide.
-Their brave willingness to explore, express and share what is most real in their hearts and lives has guided both my understanding of the vicissitudes of human experience, we well as what can serve as balm for injury and suffering.
+Entrusting me as their witness, companion and guide, these clients have taught me about the profound reparation that purposeful therapeutic connection can provide.
+Their brave willingness to explore, express and share what is most real in their hearts and lives has enlarged both my understanding of the vicissitudes of human experience, as well as what can serve as balm for injury and suffering.

 To understand more about my approach, and the values which guide my work, please consider reading My Approach, About the Process and My Promise.
 They will help you become better acquainted with me and what inspire and guides my work.